seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **Nurse**
 An honour! were not I thine only nurse,
-I would say thou hadst suck’d wisdom from thy teat.
+I would say thou hadst suck'd wisdom from thy teat.

 **LADY CAPULET**
 Well, think of marriage now; younger than you,